Positive oriented Thompson links: Introduction

 \section{Introduction}

 The Thompson group $F$ (along with its brothers $T$ and $V$) was introduced by R. Thompson in the sixties and has received a great deal of attention.
 Indeed, several equivalent definitions appeared in the literature, for instance as a subgroup of piecewise linear homeomorphisms of $[0, 1]$, as a diagram group, as pairs of planar rooted binary trees, and as strand diagrams.
 Motivated by the study of subfactors, Vaughan Jones started a new fascinating research program centred on the unitary representations of the Thompson groups.
 In particular, Jones' recent work on the representation theory of Thompson's group~$F$ gave rise to a combinatorial model for links, where elements of~$F$ define links in a similar way as elements of the braid groups~\cite{Jo14}.
 Unfortunately, the links arising from $F$ do not admit a natural orientation.
 For this reason, Jones introduced the so-called oriented subgroup $\vec F$.
 The links associated with the elements of $\vec{F}$ come with a natural orientation.
 The Thompson groups are as good knot constructors as the braid groups.
 In fact, all unoriented and oriented links can be produced by means of elements of $F$ and $\vec{F}$, respectively \cite{Jo14, A}.
+The Thompson group $F$ contains a natural positive monoid $F_+$ generated by countably many generators $x_1$, $x_2$, $x_3$, \ldots and its elements are called \emph{positive}.
+The oriented subgroup contains the submonoid $\vec{F}_+$ consisting of its positive elements.
 The purpose of this paper is to show that the notions of positivity for elements of~$\vec{F}$ and for links are compatible, in the following sense.

 \begin{theorem} For any $g\in \vec{F}_+$, the oriented link $\vec{\CL}(g)$ admits a positive diagram. \end{theorem}